donfuxx/Mockinizer/README.md

 ## Contributing
 Pull requests are welcome!
 Just [fork Mockinizer](https://github.com/donfuxx/Mockinizer/network/members) and add submit your PR.
 Also feel free to add issues for new feature requests and discovered bugs.
+Check the [Contributing guidelines](https://github.com/donfuxx/Mockinizer/blob/master/CONTRIBUTING.md) for more infos.

 ## Feedback
 If you like this project then please don't forget to [stargaze Mockinizer](https://github.com/donfuxx/Mockinizer/stargazers) and share it with your friends!